 - Permanent partial disability.
 This is when you suffer a permanent injury that partially restricts your ability to work.

 - Temporary total disability.
 This is when you’re completely prevented from working for a limited period of time.

 - Temporary partial disability.
 This means you’re prevented from doing some, but not all, of your job functions for a limited amount of time.

 If you were injured on the job as a result of faulty equipment or machinery, you might be entitled to file a lawsuit against an at-fault third-party.
 This can be an outside vendor responsible for equipment maintenance, a company that incorrectly installed the equipment, or a property owner who is responsible for equipment at the job site.
 Cases where a third-party is sued can be especially complex, which is why you should hire an experienced workers’ compensation attorney in these scenarios.

 Our record of winning accident cases in Georgia speaks for itself:

 If you were injured on the job, you should seek medical attention and notify your employer right away so that you begin the process for workers’ compensation.
-Then, reach out to the attorneys at Gerber & Holder Law to get help navigating the intricacies of workers’ compensation cases as they relate to heavy equipment accidents.
+Then, reach out to the attorneys at Gerber & Holder Workers’ Compensation Attorneys to get help navigating the intricacies of workers’ compensation cases as they relate to heavy equipment accidents.

-The attorneys at Gerber-Holder Law are experienced in handling cases involving injuries incurred by heavy equipment while on the job because we have 50+ years of combined experience.
+The attorneys at Gerber-Holder Law are experienced in handling cases involving injuries incurred by heavy equipment while on the job because we have over 75 years of combined experience.
 Reach out today to see if you have a case and learn more about the process of acquiring workers’ compensation.